 Fit

-1. Open section Calculate Center of Gravity locations.
-Change number of Centers of Gravity.
+Open section Calculate Center of Gravity locations.
+Change the number of Centers of Gravity.
 Press Calculate.
-See map above, Reports, and Service level distances.
+See outcomes: map, reports, and service level distances.

-3. Set number of Centers of Gravity to 3, deactivate sensitivity analysis.
+Set number of Centers of Gravity to 3, and deactivate sensitivity analysis.
 Activate constraint "predefined warehouses".
-Two predefined warehouses will become part of the solution, one fixed at Birmingham (UK), one at Madrid (Spain) that may move within a range of 200 km and ends up in Guadalajara.* Activate constraint "suppliers".
-Suppliers will pull Center of Gravity locations towards them.
-Guadalajara becomes Soria.
+Press Calculate.
+Two predefined warehouses* become part of the solution, one fixed at Birmingham (UK), one at Madrid (Spain) that may move within a range of 200 km and ends up in Guadalajara.
+Activate constraint "suppliers".
+Press Calculate.
+Suppliers pull Center of Gravity locations towards them: Guadalajara becomes Soria.
 Constraints and links to input tables are explained in user manual section Constraints.
 Check out the other constraints.

 * In fact, the demo contains 22 more predefined warehouses.
-As these can all move freely around (9999 km), they are not really predefined from a Centers of Gravity calculation perspective, and could have been left out for the demo so far.
-They have been added for the next part of the demo.
+As these can move freely around, they are not really predefined from a Centers of Gravity perspective, and could have been left out for the demo so far.
+But, they are used in the next part of the demo.

-4. Deactivate constraints.
+Deactivate constraints.
 Open section Select best warehouses.
-Press button Select best warehouses.
-The best 3 out of 24 predefined warehouses are selected.
+Press button Read input data, and button Select best warehouses.
+It selects the best 3 out of 24 predefined warehouses.
 The solution resembles 3 Centers of Gravity.
-But transport costs are higher, 468867 versus 464759 (Centers of Gravity goal value), because predefined warehouses are not ideally located (and the selection routine does not relocate warehouses).
-Repeat comparison for another number of warehouses.
-Or reactivate constraints.
+But transport costs are higher, 468867 versus 464757 (goal value CoG calculation).
+This makes sense, because those predefined warehouses are not ideally located, and the selection routine does not relocate.
+Repeat for another number of warehouses.

-5. The selection changes if fixed/variable warehousing costs become relevant.
-As these are set equal for all warehouses, the selection still resembles Centers of Gravity (based on transport costs only).
+The selection changes if fixed/variable warehousing costs become relevant.
+(Set equal for all warehouses, so far, the selection still resembled Center of Gravity locations that are based on transport costs only.)
 Increase fixed costs of Madrid to at least 106140.
 It will no longer get selected.
-In general, differentiated warehousing costs make the map look less logical/intuitive.
+In general, differentiated warehousing costs may make the map look less logical/intuitive.

-To learn more about how to use the software and its other (advanced) features, read the user manual, starting with section Logical steps.
+To learn more, read the user manual, starting with section Logical steps.

-This section describes how to use the software and explains user input.
-Throughout the app you will also see
+This section describes how to use the software and explains all user input.

 i

-To run a basic greenfield Center of Gravity analysis, you only need to enter customers.
-Reading section Customers will get you started.
+An overview of all sections of this app is found in the table of contents (clickable).
+To run a basic Center of Gravity analysis, you only need to enter customers.
+Read section User input - Customers to get started.

 If where to open (a) new warehouse(s)? is the main question, then use Calculate Center of Gravity locations.